yzhang1999/Editable-Label-Generation/README.md

 - core_pytesseract.ipynb: This file processes each image over the test folder, providing text recognition by PyTesseract.
 - compare.ipynb: This file compares the text recogniztion output with the ground truth, providing groundtruth-base metrics: character accuracy and word accuracy.
 - TrOCR.ipynb: This file showcases how the TrOCR works.
 - EASTOCR.ipynb: This files demonstrates the EAST + TrOCR pipeline.
 This approach can be further fine-tuned by feeding specific data along with ground truth.
+- YOLO.ipynb: This file shows the baseline YOLO model using the training data with differnent loss functions in order to train our model with the bounding box data we manually created.
+- YOLOw_Augmented.ipynb: This file further enhances the YOLO model using data augmentation that we beformed using the albumentations package.
+This model is our best performing model.

 ## Process Workflow
 ![Editable_Label_Workflow](https://github.com/user-attachments/assets/7136da11-c04b-44af-914d-51e3aae075a6)